McGranahanLab/ALPACA-model/README.md

 ALPACA is implemented in Python and requires Linux or macOS.

+We recommend running ALPACA via provided Docker container.
+See [Running ALPACA in a container](#running-alpaca-in-a-container) below for instructions, including conversion from Docker to Singularity/Apptainer

 Install ALPACA from conda (recommended) with either `mamba` or `conda`:

 ```bash